CSIRO-enviro-informatics/loci.cat/relations.md

 Relation | definition
 --- | ---
-`isAggregationOf` | The context resource is an aggregation of (composed of) one or more of the target resources `aggregatesTo` | The context resource aggregates to the target resource, in a logical, ownership, governance, jurisidictional or 'is-part-of' sense
+`isAggregationOf` | The context resource is an aggregation of (composed of) one or more of the target resources `aggregatesTo` | The context resource aggregates to the target resource

 ## Loc-I